mstksg/conduino/README.md

 A lightweight continuation-based stream processing library.

-It is similar in nature to pipes and conduit, but useful if you just want something quick to manage stream processing.
-There aren't much facilities for IO --- you can implement IO stream processing if you want on top of the core functionality.
+It is similar in nature to pipes and conduit, but useful if you just want something quick to manage composable stream processing without focus on IO.

 ## Why a stream processing library?